SpotlightKid/python-rtmidi/examples/midi2command/README.rst

 If no port is specified, ``midi2command`` opens a virtual MIDI input port.

-For systems where several MIDI backend API are available (i.e. ALSA and JACK on Linux or CoreMIDI and JACk on OS X), you can select the backend to use with the ``-b`` (or ``--backend``) option.
+For systems where several MIDI backend API are available (i.e. ALSA and JACK on Linux or CoreMIDI and JACK on OS X), you can select the backend to use with the ``-b`` (or ``--backend``) option.
 The available backends are:

 * alsa (Linux)
 * coremidi (OS X)
-* JACK (Linux, OS X)
+* jack (Linux, OS X)
 * windowsmm (Windows)

 If you do not specify a backend or one which is not available on the system,